twilliams9397/eng89_dev_env/README.md

 # Task
 ## Research how to make environment variable persistent
 ## Create a variable called DB_HOST with value mongodb
-- in VM `sudo vi /etc/environment`
+- in VM `nano .profile`
-- press i to start editing
-- insert new variable - `DB_HOST=mongodb`
-- esc to exit editing mode
-- shift + ;, then x, then enter to finish
+- add `export DB_HOST=mongodb` at end of file
-- log out of VM and back in, `env` to check environment variables
+- run `source .profile` to work with changes now, or log out and back in

 # Task